-- Reimbursement for travel, only within the local area for any of the following reasons:

-- \circ pensions

-- welfare and advocacy work

-- travel to nearby VRB and AAT hearings

-- travel to TIP training courses.

-- Travel should be calculated at the rate of cents per kilometre when practitioners use their own motor vehicles (subject to the travel exclusions listed in the Grant Opportunity Guidelines).
+- Reimbursement for travel, only within the local area for any of the following reasons: - o pensions - welfare and advocacy work - travel to nearby VRB and AAT hearings - o travel to ATDP training courses. - Travel should be calculated at the rate of 36 cents per kilometre when practitioners use their own motor vehicles (subject to the travel exclusions listed in the Grant Opportunity Guidelines).
 A travel log detailing the kilometres travelled, purpose of journey, date(s) of travel and attributed costs for each journey will be required.